NamesJ/qr-transfer/README.md

 # qr-transfer
-General data transfer via qr codes
+General data transfer via QR codes

 # Dependencies
 Python 3.7 is used for this project.